BaptisteMiq/convex-hull-go/README.md

 ## How to start the application

-If you want to test the API and the tool delivered with it, there are two built version that you can run: one Linux and one Windows version.
+If you want to test the API and the tool that comes with it, there are two built version that you can run: one Linux and one Windows version.
 You can run executables without any requirement, therefore you do **not** need Go to be installed.

 The application will start the API on port 8080, and will close it when the application is terminated.